Applying to the CSP

 Important information about the CSP application process:

-- Prospective CSP students should be enrolled in Eastern University’s College of Arts and Sciences as full-time (minimum 12 credits), undergraduate students in a degree earning program.
+- Prospective CSP students should be enrolled as full-time students (minimum 12 credits) in a traditional undergraduate baccalaureate program at Eastern University's St. Davids campus.
 (Part-time students may be considered on a case-by-case basis.)

-- You may simultaneously apply to the CAS and to the CSP.
-However, the CSP Coordinator cannot act on your application to the CSP until your acceptance into the CAS is confirmed.
+- You may simultaneously apply to the university and to the CSP.
+However, the CSP Coordinator cannot act on your application to the CSP until your acceptance into an Eastern University traditional undergraduate baccalaureate program is confirmed.

 - The application deadline for the CSP is February 15 of the year you plan to enroll.
 If space in the program remains available after the deadline, late applications will be considered on a case-by-case basis.